-York University recognizes the financial impact that the current labour disruption may have on students.
+York University recognizes the financial impact that the labour disruption had on students.
 To mitigate this impact, York is offering two financial remediation options to affected students:

 - an undergraduate Tuition Credit Opportunity (TCO) to assist with future tuition costs, and